Gear Advice: Why We Recommend Walking Poles

 Let’s start by clearing up a common myth – using walking poles is not cheating.

-Research from Northumbria University has shown that using poles can reduce muscle soreness and help maintain muscle function.
-In short, they can reduce the load on your joints and muscles, especially when descending steep slopes.
+Research from Northumbria University shows that poles can reduce muscle soreness and help maintain muscle function.
+They lessen the load on your joints and muscles, particularly when descending or walking on uneven paths.

-We see this first-hand on trips like the Yorkshire Three Peaks or our hillier social weekends.
-Poles help reduce pressure on the knees, support your balance on uneven terrain, and give added confidence on rocky or muddy sections.
-On longer days, they also help distribute effort more evenly across your body, reducing fatigue.
+We see this first-hand on our hillier social weekends and longer walking holidays.
+Poles can ease pressure on the knees, support your balance on rocky or muddy routes, and give added confidence on uneven terrain.
+Over the course of a full day out, they also help spread effort more evenly across your body, reducing fatigue.

-While poles aren’t part of our compulsory kit list, we highly recommend them for both challenge events and relaxed walking weekends, particularly if you have knee sensitivity or feel less steady on uneven ground.
+While poles aren’t part of our compulsory kit list, we highly recommend them for many of our walking weekends and holidays — especially if you have knee sensitivity or simply feel more comfortable with extra support.

 Choosing the Right Walking Poles